WestlakeLEARN

 3. 03Send safe motor values to the drivetrain.

-TeleOp repeats while drivers control the robot
+Teleop repeats while drivers control the robot

-TeleOp.vi is the place for driver inputs.
+Teleop.vi is the place for driver inputs.
 The goal is a clear data path from joystick read, through any math, into motor output.

 Keep the diagram readable